Scorptech/milestoneone/TESTING.md

-Due to a number of issues with an image in the home page content and speaking to CI tutors, mentors and slack students, I decided to remove this from the finished site as no solution that was given seemed to work with the image, so the best and easiest solution was to remove image although.
+Due to a number of issues with an image in the home page content and speaking to CI tutors, mentors and slack students, I decided to remove this from the finished site as no solution that was given seemed to work with the image, so the best and easiest solution was to remove image.

-I viewed my website on several browsers and formatting was consistant.
+I viewed the website on several browsers and formatting was consistant.

 ### A note to my fellow Code Institute students